I want to adopt a German Shepherd Husky Mix, but I don’t know if this breed is the most suitable for my family and me?

 It’s important to note that the physical appearance of your dog very much depends on its diet and health.
 However, every breed has a size range within which most of its members are likely to fall.

-German Shepherd Husky Mixes are generally medium-sized, with height averages of 20-25 inches, and weight averages of 20-40 KGs (45-88 lbs).
+German Shepherd Husky Mixes are generally medium-sized, with height averages of 20-25 inches, and weight averages of 45-88 lbs (20-40 kg).

-This breed is, therefore, a great choice if what you are searching for is an emotional commitment which would only span a relatively short period
+This breed is, therefore, a great choice if what you are searching for is an emotional commitment that would only span a relatively short period.

-These furry friends of ours are usually covered with a short or long straight hair double coat either medium or very dense, depending on the specific parents or the environment.
+These furry friends of ours are usually covered with a short or long straight hair double coat, either medium or very dense, depending on the specific parents or the environment.
 This coat gives them a stunning fluffy appearance similar to that of their parents.
-Their thick double coating means that they are well suited even for very cold conditions or areas.
+Their thick double coating means that they are well suited even for cold conditions or areas.

-While the skulls of these dogs may look either like that of a German Shepherd or a Siberian Husky (which are not so different), Gerberian Shepskies tend to inherit the dual colored (brown/blue) eyes of their Husky parents.
+While the skulls of these dogs may look either like that of a German Shepherd or a Siberian Husky (which are not so different), Gerberian Shepskies tend to inherit the dual-colored (brown/blue) eyes of their Husky parents.

 “Husky German Shepherd Mix”